-Mortgage Brokers Ireland have helped provide their customers with independent advice and are able to compare (and de-jargonise) all of the offers from Banks.
-They also have access to an array of lenders that are not available to customers directly such as Avant Money, Finance Ireland and ICS.
+Mortgage Brokers Ireland have helped provide their customers with professional advice and are able to compare (and de-jargonise) all of the offers from Banks.
+They also have access to an array of lenders that are not available to customers directly such as Finance Ireland and ICS.
 Irish Mortgage Brokers understand how the Banking process works and they do all the heavy lifting for customers.

-You can leverage their years of experience and Banking contacts rather than trying to figure it all out yourself.
-Above all they are independent, so that means they are not trying to offer you one Bank (AIB) over another (BOI).
+You can leverage years of experience and Banking contacts rather than trying to figure it all out yourself.
+Above all most are not tied to one Bank, so that means they are not trying to offer you one i.e. Bank (AIB) over another (BOI).
 They work for you – the customer.

 You need to be in permanent, full time employment.
 Either PAYE or Self-employed.
 Certain Banks will also have residence requirements so you will need to be based in Ireland and paying tax here too.
 If you have recently started a new job or are in a probationary period, the banks will not consider you for a mortgage.

 Under the Central Banks lending guidelines , you can borrow 3.5x your combined income (if applying with a partner).
-There are certain circumstances where you can borrow more than 3.5x – but you will need to speak with the leading mortgage broker, Dublin based, but available nationwide – Pangea Mortgages!
+There are certain circumstances where you can borrow more than 3.5x – but you will need to speak with a professional mortgage broker, Dublin based, but available nationwide – Pangea Mortgages!

 Other items to look out for when applying are account performance.
 You need to keep your current account in surplus and not be overdrawn in the last 6 months.
 Also high credit card usage and persistent borrowings can count against you.
 A common mis-conception is that paying high rent will count against you – this is not true as it actually demonstrates to the Banks your ability to service property repayments.

-Most Irish mortgage brokers are free to use.
-They get paid a fee from the Bank once your mortgage draws down.
+Generally they get paid a fee from the Bank once your mortgage draws down.
 It’s the same fee from all Banks so they are not incentivised to favour one over the others.
-From a customer point of view it’s a free service – they work for you, interact with the Banks, put in applications and they can also arrange your Life and Home Insurance.
+From a customer point of view they work for you, interact with the Banks, put in applications and they can also arrange your Life and Home Insurance.
 What’s not to like?
-For the best Irish mortgage brokers Dublin contact Pangea Mortgages now.
+For professional Irish mortgage brokers Dublin contact Pangea Mortgages now.

 It will just take a few minutes to find out how much money you can save!
 We help you achieve your property goals.

-Well that’s an easy one ! not only are Pangea Mortgages the best mortgage broker Dublin, but when customers think Mortgage Brokers Ireland – they think Pangea Mortgages.
+Well that’s an easy one ! not only are Pangea Mortgages a fantastic mortgage broker Dublin, but when our customers think Mortgage Brokers Ireland – they think Pangea Mortgages.

-In general for 80%-90% Loan to Values the rate is about 2.3% – this will vary with the length of time you wish to fix for and may include other offers like Cashback.
+In general for 80%-90% Loan to Values the rate is currently in the low 2%s – this will vary with the length of time you wish to fix for and may include other offers like Cashback.
 With cashback its worth speaking to any mortgage brokers Ireland as they can compare and contracts the costs of mortgages with and without cashback and see which one is most suitable for you and your circumstances.